 Welcome to my website.
 My name is Mellaney Moore (formerly Mellaney Peper).
-I am a reporter at Valley News Live (KVLY/KXJB-TV) in Fargo, ND!
+I am a multimedia journalist/reporter at CBS 2 and FOX 28 in Iowa City, Iowa!

 After completing my reporting and production classes at St. Thomas and a summer job working on air at two local radio stations to learn about voice and live presence, I had the opportunity in my senior year to be a year-long intern at KARE-11 News in Minneapolis.
 I learned quickly that an internship at KARE would amount to the effort I put into it.
 At KARE I attended daily news meetings, pitched story ideas, assisted on stories, shot video, logged video, wrote anchor script, edited video and performed many other tasks.
 I also had the chance to record several of my own pieces, edit video packages and anchor for my reel.
 I was fortunate to extend my internship to two semesters.
 It was a truly amazing and inspiring experience.

-I started at Valley News Live in October 2013 and love the people I work with, the people I meet and the Fargo-Moorhead area.
+I moved to Fargo, ND to work at Valley News Live KVLY/KXJB-TV in October 2013.
+Within a few weeks of working, I had my first story go viral.
+New opportunities brought me to the Cedar Rapids, IA market in November 2014 to work as a bureau reporter in Iowa City.
 Long term, I hope to make a career out of reporting and anchoring.
 J.P.
 Parise told me in an interview that if “you find a job you like, you never have to work a day in your life.”
 I can’t think of a better job, service and privilege than to share the stories of others.